An interior proximal gradient method for nonconvex optimization: Introduction

-\end{enumeratass} \end{ass} \end{mybox*} Continuity of \(g\) relative to its domain is meant in the sense that whenever \(\dom g\ni x^k\to x\) it holds that \(g(x^k)\to g(x)\).
+\begin{mybox*} \begin{ass} The following hold in problem \eqref{eq:P}: \begin{enumeratass} \item \(\func{f}{\XX}{\R}\) has a locally Lipschitz-continuous gradient. \item \(\func{g}{\XX}{\R\cup\set\infty}\) is proper, lsc, \(\gamma_g\)-prox-bounded, and continuous relative to \(\dom g\). \item \(\func{c}{\XX}{\YY}\) has locally Lipschitz-continuous Jacobian. \item \(\inf\set{q(x)}[c(x) \leq 0 ] \in \R\). \item The problem is strictly feasible: namely, \(\dom q\cap\set{x \in \XX}[c(x)<0]\neq\emptyset\). \end{enumeratass} \end{ass} \end{mybox*} From a computational point of view, it is assumed that one strictly feasible point can be retrieved explicitly, and that \(g\) has an easily computable proximal mapping.
+Continuity of \(g\) relative to its domain is meant in the sense that whenever \(\dom g\ni x^k\to x\) it holds that \(g(x^k)\to g(x)\).
 Few exceptions apart, such as functions involving 0-norms, most nonsmooth functions widely used in practice comply with this requirement.
 For instance, \(g\) can be the indicator of any nonempty and closed set, and thus enforce arbitrary closed constraints.